mk23rd/Mini_Expert_System_Prolog/README.md

 The **Academic Advisor Expert System** showcases a practical application of artificial intelligence in education, demonstrating how expert systems can enhance decision-making processes.
 By providing clear, logical advice and explanations, this system aims to improve the academic experience for students and advisors alike.

 ---

-You can copy and paste this into your README.md file on GitHub!